 Meanwhile, a 2003 “baby boom” will see the number of young people turning 17 rise to almost 100,000 by 2025 in an increase of almost 70,000 people.

 According to the insurance firm Marmalade there are currently 17.59 potential learner drivers to each instructor in 2020 but demand is expected to rise.

-Experts warn that the coronavirus pandemic could have a large impact on demand in the near future as young people no longer wish to rely on public transport.
+Experts warn that the coronavirus pandemic could have a large impact on demand in the near future due to backlogged tests and young people not able to start lessons and no longer wishing to rely on public transport.

 Driving Instructors v potential learners